+\textbf{Comparing online and offline attacks.} Since the same target models and target nodes are used to evaluate all attacks for a given dataset and GNN architecture in Table~\ref{tab:MIAGNN}, the online and offline attacks are directly comparable.
+Despite using only half the number of shadow models, there are several cases where offline BASE and G-BASE is outperforming its online counterpart.
+This trend is most clear when comparing the large $K$ attacks, presumably because of the diminishing returns of increasing the number of shadow models from 64 to 128.
+In light of Theorem~\ref{thm:BayesOptimalRule}, this is indeed what we would expect since the target node is explicitly absent from the distribution of reference models.
+Furthermore, the added hyperparameter in the offline versions of RMIA and BASE is likely another contributing factor to this phenomenon.

 \textbf{Robustness to mismatched adversary assumptions.} We evaluate and compare the attacks in a more challenging setting where the adversary lacks precise knowledge of the challenger's training procedure and model architecture.
-Specifically, the challenger trains a $2$-layer GCN on 35\% of Cora, while the adversary trains 8 $2$-layer GAT shadow models on 50\% of the nodes, following the shadow model training procedure outlined in
+Specifically, the challenger trains a $2$-layer GCN on 35\% of Cora, while the adversary trains 8 $2$-layer GAT shadow models on 50\% of the nodes, following the shadow model training procedure outlined in Appendix~\ref{app:ExperimentalSetup}.

-Appendix~\ref{app:ExperimentalSetup}.
 Furthermore, the challenger trains the shadow model using a SGD optimizer with momentum, while the adversary uses an Adam optimizer.